damonto/estkme-cloud/README.md

 1. All enable, disable and install notifications will be deleted after sending.

 2. The delete notifications will be kept in your eSTK.me eUICC.

+### Donate

+If you like this project, you can donate to the following addresses:

+USDT (TRC20): `TKEnNtXGvfQEpw1jwy42xpfDMaQLbytyEv`

+USDT (Polygon): `0xe13C5C8791b6c52B2c3Ecf43C7e1ab0D188684e3`

+Your donation will help maintain our community server.